-The electron-positron accelerator for the $DA\Phi NE^{1}$ project has been built and is in test at Titan Beta in Dublin, CA. This S-Band RF linac system utilizes four 45 MW sledded2 klystrons and 16-3 m accelerating structures to achieve the required performance.
+The electron-positron accelerator for the $DA\Phi NE^{1}$ project has been built and the first half is in test at Titan Beta in Dublin, CA. This S-Band RF linac system utilizes four 45 MW sledded2 klystrons and 15-3 m accelerating structures to achieve the performance.
 It delivers a 4 ampere electron beam to the positron converter and accelerates the resulting positrons to 550 MeV.
-The converter design uses a 4.3T pulsed tapered flux compressor along with a pseudo-adiabatic tapered field to a 5 KG solenoid over the first two positron accelerating sections.
+The converter design uses a 4.3T pulsed tapered flux compressor, a 12 kG tapered field solenoid, along with a pseudo-adiabatic tapered field to a 5 KG solenoid over the first two positron accelerating sections.
 Quadrupole focusing is used after 100 MeV.
 The system performance is given in Table 1.
-This paper briefly describes the design and development of the various subassemblies in this system and gives the initial factory test data.
+This paper briefly describes the design of the various subassemblies in this system and gives the initial factory test data.